IgorBuchelnikov/ObservableComputations/README.md

 	}
 }
 ```
-In the code above *selectedOrderTypes.ContainsComputing(() => o.Type)* is nested computation which is depandant on outer parameter *o*.
+In the code above *selectedOrderTypes.ContainsComputing(() => o.Type)* is nested computation which is defendant on outer parameter *o*.
 These two circumstances lead to the fact that instance of *ContainsComputing* class will be created for each order in the *orders* collection.
 This may impact performance and memory consumption if you have many of orders.
 Fortunately, *filteredByTypeOrders* calculation can be made "flat":

 ```csharp
 ObservableCollection<Order> filteredByTypeOrders =  orders